- Download our Moving to Ghana Guide (PDF)

 Permanent residency in Ghana

-Expats are only eligible to apply for permanent residency in Ghana if they meet the following criteria:
+Expats are eligible to apply for permanent residency in Ghana if they meet one of the following criteria:

 They have resided in Ghana for more than 10 years and can prove that they have made a substantial contribution to the Ghanaian economy